witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 > ```

 **Example Document:** <br>
-In the following example, the user should be able to make bookings since the `is_tutor` field is set to `true`.
-If it was set to `false`, they would not have the priviledge to book venues.
+In the following example, the student user should be able to make bookings for tutorial rooms since the `is_tutor` field is set to `true`.

 > ```json